Dick Togo: Professional wrestling career

 In early 2011, Togo announced the start of his retirement tour as part of which he returned to the United States in April to take part in Chikara's 2011 King of Trios tournament, where he would team with The Great Sasuke and Jinsei Shinzaki as Team Michinoku Pro.
 On April 15, Team Michinoku Pro defeated Team Minnesota (1-2-3 Kid, Arik Cannon and Darin Corbin) in their first round match and followed that up by defeating Jigsaw, Manami Toyota and Mike Quackenbush in the following day's quarterfinals.
 On April 17, Team Michinoku Pro was eliminated from the tournament in the semifinal stage by F.I.S.T.
 (Chuck Taylor, Icarus and Johnny Gargano).

 DDT held the Dick Togo Japanese Retirement Show at Korakuen Hall in Tokyo on June 30, 2011.
 In the main event Togo defeated Gedo in his final match in Japan.
-Afterwards he embarked on a retirement world tour, wrestling in countries such as Australia, Finland, Germany, Belgium, England, Spain, and Italy.
+Afterwards he embarked on a retirement world tour, wrestling in countries such as Australia, Finland (Fight Club Finland), Germany, Belgium, England, Spain, and Italy.
 On December 3, Togo returned to the United States for the final leg of his tour, losing to Kudo in a three-way match, which also included Masahiro Takanashi at Combat Zone Wrestling's (CZW) Indie Summit event.
 On December 10, Togo wrestled for Pro Wrestling Guerrilla (PWG) in Reseda, Los Angeles, losing to PWG World Champion El Generico in a non-title match.
 On January 1, 2012, Togo returned to Mexico, wrestling at an independent event in Ciudad Nezahualcóyotl, where he, El Alebrije and El Hijo de Dr. Wagner, Jr. defeated Golden Bull, Histeria II and Puma in a six-man tag team match.
 The following July, Togo took his retirement tour to Bolivia.
 While working in Bolivia, Togo found his way back into a DDT storyline, when Yuki Sato arrived in the country with the Ironman Heavymetalweight Championship, which he then proceeded to lose to Togo.
 During the following week, Togo first lost the title to local wrestler Ajayu, before regaining it from a Bolivian child and then finally losing it back to Sato.
 Togo finished his retirement tour on September 9, 2012, in La Paz, Bolivia.
 In the final match of his career, Togo teamed with Antonio Honda, Daisuke Sasaki and Yasu Urano in an eight-man elimination tag team match, where they were defeated by Ajayu, Apocalipsis, Guerrero Ayar and Halcon Dorado, with Ajayu pinning Togo for the win.